astrorigin/pyswisseph/docs/ephemerides/planetary_and_lunar/comparisons_with_aa_and_jpl.rst

 Ephemeris with those of Astronomical Almanac are given in Appendix D at the end of this documentation.
 (TODO)

+.. _Swiss Ephemeris and JPL Horizons System of NASA:

 Swiss Ephemeris and JPL Horizons System of NASA
 ===============================================